orbisgis/h2gis/docs/dev/ST_Explode.md

 {% endhighlight %}

 ### Description
-Explodes the `GEOMETRYCOLLECTION` in the `fieldName` column of table `tableName` into multiple Geometries.
+Explodes the `GEOMETRYCOLLECTION`s in the `fieldName` column of table `tableName` into multiple Geometries.
 If no field name is specified, the first Geometry column is used.

 ### Examples